 While every therapist operates differently, hopefully this general outline will give you an idea of what you may experience the first time you walk into a therapist’s office and help calm some of the first-session jitters.

-If you’re seeing a therapist within a group practice, there will likely be an administrative assistant to greet you and give you some basic paperwork to fill out.
-If you’re seeing a solo practitioner, you’ll typically be given the same paperwork at the beginning of the session, or perhaps the therapist will send it to you via email to complete before your first session.
+If you’re seeing a therapist in-person within a group practice or clinic setting, there will likely be an administrative assistant to greet you and give you some basic paperwork to fill out.
+If you’re seeing a solo practitioner, you’ll typically be given the same paperwork at the beginning of the session, or the therapist may send it to you electronically to complete before your first session.

-Wondering what that staticky noise is?
+Wondering what that staticky noise is as you walk to the office?
 Many therapists use white noise machines so you can’t hear anything that’s said in the office from the outside in order to protect patient privacy.
 If you’re in a building with a lot of therapists, it can sound like the ocean waves as you walk down the hallway.

 Your therapist will tell you where to sit, typically on a couch or comfy chair across from them.
 Then they may walk you through the paperwork you already filled out and ask follow up questions about anything that needs to be clarified.